LavanyaKona/Uninformed-Informed-Search-Game-Playing/README.md

 **Objective**

 The objective of this assignment is to implement a search algorithm that can find a route between any two cities.
-You will create a program called find_route that takes command-line arguments to perform this task.

 **Programming Language:** Python 3.10.5

 ### File Naming Convention